 At the south-west part of the Ring of Kerry you have the opportunity to visit the Skellig Experience Visitor Centre and the Skellig Chocolate Factory (yum!!).
 Even on a sunny day they’re worth visiting.
 Or you could stop by the Sea Synergy Marine Awareness and Activity Centre in Waterville.
 They offer tours and activities which would be a perfect way to while away a rainy day.

-Things to see and do in Kerry in the rain
+Part 1 – Things to do in Kerry in the rain

 In this first section we focus on some woodland walks which are still beautiful and enjoyable in light rain or showers.